MarcusKLY/ENGG1340-Group-Project/README.md

 1. On Mac/Linux computers, open Terminal and navigate to the directory where you want to download the game.
 2. Clone the repository using the command `git clone https://github.com/MarcusKLY/ENGG1340-Group-Project`.
 3. Change your directory to the downloaded repository using the command `cd ENGG1340-Group-Project`.
-4. Compile and start the game by entering the command `make game`.
+4. Compile and start the game by a single command `make game`.